 Eastport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

+Eastport is a somewhat ethnically-diverse town.
 The people who call Eastport home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Eastport residents report their race to be White.
-Important ancestries of people in Eastport include German, English, Swedish, Italian, and Polish.
+The greatest number of Eastport residents report their race to be White, followed by Native American.
+Important ancestries of people in Eastport include German, Swedish, English, Italian, and Polish.

 The most common language spoken in Eastport is English.
 Other important languages spoken here include Polish and Italian.

-In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 45 people per square mile living here, this neighborhood is less crowded than 90.1% of America.
+In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.1% of the neighborhoods in America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 is also pretty special linguistically.
 Significantly, 6.8% of its residents five years old and above primarily speak Polish at home.
 While this may seem like a small percentage, it is higher than 95.9% of the neighborhoods in America.